CompliantVLA-adaptor: VLM-Guided Variable Impedance Action for Safe Contact-Rich Manipulation: Discussion and Limitations

 \section{Discussion and Limitations}

 We discuss the limitations of our current approach and potential avenues for future work.
-While our CompliantVLA-adaptor demonstrates significant improvements in safe contact-rich manipulation, several limitations remain: \begin{enumerate*} \item VLMs cannot match the high-frequency low-level control time requirements.
-While current VLMs introduce latency, ongoing advances in lightweight onboard VLMs promise real-time feasibility. \item using the API calls is expensive and not eco-friendly.
-On the other hand, using onboard VLM is computationally heavy. \item VLMs are not trained for robotics tasks, so they may not generate optimal impedance parameters for specific manipulation scenarios. \item VLMs may not generalize well to unseen objects or environments, leading to suboptimal performance in novel situations. \end{enumerate*}
+While our CompliantVLA-adaptor demonstrates significant improvements in safe contact-rich manipulation, several limitations remain: \begin{enumerate*} \item VLM inference is slower than the servo loop, it is not on the safety-critical path: abnormal-contact handling remains in the 1000 Hz force-regulated VIC, while VLM latency only limits the refresh rate of the semantic impedance prior. \item using the API calls is expensive and not eco-friendly.
+On the other hand, using onboard VLM is computationally heavy. \item VLMs may not generalize well to unseen objects or environments, leading to suboptimal performance in novel situations. \end{enumerate*}